 2. Make it simple – If you’re explaining technical stuff, make sure you don’t get too nerdy.
 Or if you do get nerdy, make sure you include some pictures or graphs to explain what you mean.

-3. Own the copyright – One time some guy actually stole our writing and republished it as his.
-If anybody even suspects your article was lifted somewhere else, we will investigate and possibly delete your article and also, ban you from ever writing for Filmmaking Stuff again.
+3. Own the copyright – One time someone actually stole our writing and republished it.
+If we suspect your article was stolen from somewhere else, we will investigate.

 4. Avoid blatant sales pitches.
 Your article should be 95% informative.
 However, at the end of your article, you are welcome to have a bio and one call-to-action.